 Dave Asprey is a retired Silicon Valley entrepreneur as well as founder and CEO of Bulletproof Coffee located in Seattle, WA.
 Asprey has turned his company into a successful podcast, the Bulletproof Radio, and is the author of a New York Times bestselling nutrition book.
 He lives in Canada with his wife and two children.

 Asprey came up with the concoction after an intense hiking trip in Tibet, where locals fed him yak butter tea, a creamy cup of tea made from tea leaves, fresh yak butter, and salt.
-Nomads from the region are said to drink tens of cups of yak butter tea a day as it provides caloric energy for life at extreme altitudes.
+Nomads from the region are said to drink tens of cups of yak butter tea a day in order to provide caloric energy for life at extreme altitudes.

 Finding the drink to be restorative, Asprey tweaked the recipe to involve low-mold coffee beans (caffeinated Arabica beans tend to be lower mold) so it’s as pure and toxin-free as possible, unsalted grass-fed butter (such as Kerrygold), and medium-chain triglycerides (MCT) oil, which contains a blend of coconut and palm oils.